Build a CI/CD pipeline with GitOps on Terraform Cloud

 • Sharing secrets such as state files (tfstate) and access keys

-• Access control to approve changes to infrastructure
+• Access control for approving changes to infrastructure

 Terraform Cloud is basically free to use, but some features are only available with a paid plan.

-Decide which features your team needs and choose the right plan.
+Determine which features your team needs and choose the appropriate plan.

-Features and prices for each plan are summarized on *3
+The features and fees for each plan are summarized on *3

-All of the ways to use Terraform Cloud described below can be configured in the free tier, so
+All of the Terraform Cloud usage methods described below can be set up within the free tier, so

-it's a good idea to start with the free tier and switch to a paid plan later if there are any missing features.
+it's a good idea to start with the free tier and then switch to a paid plan later if you find you're missing features.

 Configuration diagram

-Summarize the characters and workflow on the configuration diagram.
+Summarize the characters and workflow on the diagram

 Characters